project-kotinos/braingourmets___speedcards-mnemonics/README.md

 This application provides a database for creating mnemonics for two-card playing card pairs for speed cards.

+## Environments and hosting

+This application is a single-user application without any built-in authentication.
+It is mostly intended to be run locally.
+If you run it on a remote server, you will need to set up basic authentication for access control.

 ## Prerequisites

   * Ruby >= 2.0